| |

 2. 4-Stitch Cable (To The Left)⁣

-• For symmetry work on a multiple of 8 sts + 1 edge st on each side.⁣
+• For symmetry, work on a multiple of 8 sts + 1 edge st on each side.⁣

-• I co 26 sts for the sample.⁣
+• I cast on 26 sts for the sample.⁣

 • 1st row (right side of work): K1 (edge), *P2, K4, P2, rep from * to * to last st, K1 (edge).⁣